tunjid/Tiler/readme.md

   )
 ```

-In the above, only flows for 5 pages are collected at any one time.
-4 more pages are kept in memory for quick
+In the above, only flows for 4 queries are collected at any one time for single columned screens.
+4 more queries are kept in memory for quick
 resumption, and the rest are evicted from memory.
 As the user scrolls, `setCurrentPage` is called, and data is
 fetched for that page, and the surrounding pages.
-Pages that are far away from the current page (more than 4 pages away) are removed from memory.
+Pages that are far away from the current page (more than 6 pages away) are removed from memory.

 ## Efficiency & performance